tappiola/tappiola_shop/Readme.md

 2. PostgreSQL database for data storage
 3. AWS S3 bucket as storage for static resources
 4. Frontend built via React.js (including router and redux)
-5. 95% of styling is made with pure css, 5% with Bootstrap (carousel for )
+5. 95% of styling is made with pure css, 5% with Bootstrap (Carousel with images for product page)
 6. Chai and Mocha are used for unit testing
 7. Local storage for saving data between sessions